danielsaidi/website_danielsaidi/collections/_posts/2015/2015-12-17-setup-dnx-on-os-x.md

 yo aspnet
 ```

-This will open a wizard that lets you choose a project template from a selection
+This will open a wizard that lets you choose a project template, after which Yeoman
-of different project types.
-Once you have selected a template, Yeoman will setup
-the project for you in a sub folder with the same name as your project.
+will setup the project for you in a sub folder with the same name as your project.

 ## Step 5 - Run your project